Product Compatibility for Apple M1 Silicon Macs (Updated 9 November 2021)

 Other products are not currently supported on M1 Silicon Macs.

 Not currently compatible but future support planned.

 CoreMelt plugins will run under Rosetta 2.
 They have a May update.
 Read it here and download the Rosetta 2 FCPX Launcher.

-Flicker Free, Beauty Box, and Samurai Sharpen updated for M1 and Big Sur as of March 9, 2021.
+Flicker Free, Beauty Box, and Samurai Sharpen for FCPX updated for M1 and Big Sur as of March 9, 2021.
 Read more